Estimated reading time: 15 minutes

 If the sole owner is deceased, then yes, you will need a lawyer, but if there is joint and right of survivorship, then likely no.

-Why is planning ahead for death important?
+Why is planning for death critical?

 One of the things we promised each other was that we wouldn’t leave our son in the same predicament as my father-in-law left us.